-6. DO give credit where credit is due
+4. Give credit where credit is due

-Stock photos are an acceptable solution when in a pinch, but they should never become a crutch.
-You shouldn’t immediately turn to stock images.
-Try incorporating custom photography or illustration if at all possible.
+If your organization can afford it, try incorporating custom photography or illustration if at all possible.
 Experiment with combining in-house elements with procured assets.

 Now that you know what stock photos are and how to incorporate them in your designs, make sure you're not making any other rookie mistakes.
-Learn about some other important aspects of graphic design in our article: 7 Things Self-Taught Designers Don't Know They're Missing.
+Learn about some other important aspects of graphic design in our article 7 Things Self-Taught Designers Don't Know They're Missing.

 Getty Images is a registered trademark of Getty Images (US), Inc.